 - Invited guest speakers from OU, Oklahoma City, and Tulsa participate in career roundtables on magazine publishing, as part of the editor in chief's annual course in magazine editing and publishing (ENGL 4113).

 - WLT's editors serve on the vetting committee for the Ruby N. Courtney Writer's Scholarship, then send their recommendations to the Oklahoma State Regents for Higher Education.

-- Since 2009, WLT's growing social media presence on Facebook, Twitter, Instagram, and Goodreads has helped us tap into the daily ferment of literary news and culture.
+- Since 2009, WLT's growing social media presence on Facebook, Twitter, Instagram, and YouTube has helped us tap into the daily ferment of literary news and culture.